-A seed phrase, seed recovery phrase or backup seed phrase is a list of words which store all the information needed to recover Bitcoin funds on-chain.
+A mnemonic phrase is a seed phrase, seed recovery phrase or backup seed phrase.
+It is a list of words that stores all the information needed to recover Bitcoin funds on-chain.
 Wallet software will typically generate a seed phrase and instruct the user to write it down on paper.
 If the user’s computer breaks or their hard drive becomes corrupted, they can download the same wallet software again and use the paper backup to get their bitcoins back.

 Anybody else who discovers the phrase can spend the bitcoins, it must be kept safe like jewels or cash.
 For example, it must not be typed into any website.

 Explanation: What is the mnemonic phrase used for?

 Seed phrases are an excellent way of backing up and storing bitcoins and so they are used by almost all well-regarded wallets.

 A simplified explanation of how seed phrases work is that the wallet software has a list of words taken from a dictionary, with each word assigned to a number.
 The seed phrase can be converted to a number which is used as the seed integer to a deterministic wallet that generates all the key pairs used in the wallet.

 The English-language wordlist for the BIP39 standard has 2048 words, so if the phrase contained only 12 random words, the number of possible combinations would be 2048^12 = 2^132 and the phrase would have 132 bits of security.
 However, some of the data in a BIP39 phrase is not random, so the actual security of a 12-word BIP39 seed phrase is only 128 bits.
 This is approximately the same strength as all Bitcoin private keys, so most experts consider it to be sufficiently secure.